Top 7 Things to Do in Valladolid (Best Cenotes & Activities)

 We had about 20 minutes of free-roaming time to take pictures before the crowds arrived.

-Visiting Valladolid in one day is great, especially if the real reason behind which you’re traveling inland in the Yucatan is to visit the world-famous Mayan city ruins at Chichen Itza, as it’s less than an hour’s drive away.
+You can easily visit Valladolid in a day and it makes for a wonderful side trip from the world-famous Mayan ruins at Chichen Itza, as it’s less than an hour’s drive away.

 To save money and for convenience, many people stay overnight in or around Valladolid.
 We personally did this!
 But instead, we stayed in a large colonial house even further west of Valladolid in a small town called Uayma (check out Casa de los Pianos – it’s great for large families).